RonaldPDV/nagiosDB2/Scripts.md

  * This script is ready to use with Check_MK.
 Option `-K`.
 The output is different.
  * If the script does not work, or the output is not correct, try to run it with the `-vvv` option, and then check the messages.
+ * This script does not take into account subagents, just quantity of connections.

 # check_database_connection